neoglez/calvis/README.md

 Building Blender is a painful process.
 That is why we recommend to download and install the version that we used.
 The provided code was tested with [Blender2.78](http://download.blender.org/release/Blender2.78/blender-2.78a-linux-glibc211-x86_64.tar.bz2).

-Just open the Scripting view and load (or copy and paste) the script @synthesize_cmu_200x200_grayscale_images.py@ Change the path correspondingly at @cmu_dataset_path = os.path.abspath("/home/youruser/YourCode/calvis/CALVIS/dataset/cmu/")@ and run the script.
+Just open the Scripting view and load (or copy and paste) the script `synthesize_cmu_200x200_grayscale_images.py` Change the path correspondingly at `cmu_dataset_path = os.path.abspath("/home/youruser/YourCode/calvis/CALVIS/dataset/cmu/")` and run the script.
 The process takes several minutes.

 #### 2.1.4.
 VtkPlotter and Trimesh